rolfosian/drgmissions/README.md

 ## **TODO**
 - Contingencies for if the game doesn't terminate gracefully on 'organic' exit
 - Contingencies for if the game crashes
 - ~~Loop script to actually launch the game and upload DD data to flask host weekly~~ Refer to [this script](https://github.com/rolfosian/drgmissions/blob/main/DDs_Run.py) and its corresponding [.bat](https://github.com/rolfosian/drgmissions/blob/main/Run_DDs.bat) for Task scheduler info.
-I set a cron to run wakeonlan on my home server at 10:59 Thursday to send magic packets to wake a tertiary machine I built out of old trash.
+I set a cron to run wakeonlan on my home server at 10:59 Thursday to send magic packets to wake a hardware tertiary machine I built out of old trash.
+Tested with a Windows 10 virtual machine using `-nullrhi` and it works also but is slow.
 - Figure out a solution to reduce required delay between iterations for accurate data to be collected by the 30 minute incrementer
 - Figure out how to manipulate wine(?) system clock with hook on linux